ktoso/rx-wiki/Creating-Observables.md

 #### create an Observable that emits the sequence of items emitted by the source Observable repeatedly
 <img src="/ReactiveX/RxJava/wiki/images/rx-operators/repeat.o.png" width="640" height="309" />

-There are also versions of `repeat( )` that operate on a scheduler that you specify, and that repeat only a certain number of times before terminating.
+There are also versions of `repeat( )` that repeat only a certain number of times before terminating.

+#### scheduler

+`repeat( )` operates by default on the `trampoline` scheduler, and has variants that allow you to specify which scheduler to operate on by passing it in as a parameter.

 #### see also:
 * javadoc: <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#repeat()">`repeat( )`</a> and <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#repeat(rx.Scheduler)">`repeat(scheduler)`</a>